Because… we all need to stay home now!

 - Coloring globe and landmarks.

-- Teaching kids where in the world they live: circles to show where kids live on the planet, continent, country, state, city, street, home.
+- Teaching kids where in the world they live: circles to show where kids live on the planet, continent, country, state, city, street, and home.

 - Animal continent Activity: create a learning material to identify where animals belong in each continent.